30 June 2016

 Photograph depicting a wooden cigar box lined with gray felt and containing 20 six-sided binary dice.

 Inspired by the simple odds-and-evens dice pool system of All for Me Grog (usable with any kind of die or coin), I decided to make the system even quicker by purchasing some six-sided binary dice.
-Faster the tossing coins or separating dice into evens and odds, all you do with binary dice is count those that show 1 instead of 0.
+Faster than tossing coins or separating dice into evens and odds, all you do with binary dice is count those that show 1 instead of 0.
 There is no quicker dice pool system in the Seven Seas.
 Arr!

 [All for Me Grog is a piratey role-playing game by Ryan Shelton available in PDF and print.]